lambdas-aws/lambdaDynamo/README.md

-# lambdaDynamo
+# lambdaDynamo plus CRUD
 Author: Jack Daniel Kinne.
 Challenge by: Codefellows.
 <!-- Short summary or background information -->
-write a lambda to add records when pictures are added to an S3 bucket.
+- write a lambda to add records when pictures are added to an S3 bucket.
+- write unique functions for FULL crud

 ## Challenge
 <!-- Description of the challenge -->